THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 Many campgrounds do not allow wood burning fires.
 Either due to the close proximity to fellow RVers, city regulations, or if you are out west during the dry summer and fire season.
 This comes is handy in those instances!

 We love our Cuisinart grill.
 It cooks our food well and folds up easily to fit in a rubbermaid bin for travel!

 This table is amazing!
 It adjusts to be the right hight for the kids to eat at outside while sitting lower to the ground.
-It also works as working table that we stack on a second table or on top of our bed to hold our laptops on as a work station!
+It also functions as a work table that we stack on a second table or on top of our bed to hold our laptops on as a work station!

 These chairs are great for around the fire or at the beach.
 We love multi-functional items.
 They have storage on the back and straps to carry them!

 If you don't already have some, grab a great set of grilling utensils.
 You will not regret it.

 This bike rack has worked great carrying 2 adult's bikes and 3 children's bikes.
 We looked into many racks before choosing this rack based on the reviews and it has really held up great.

 If your plan is to travel full time in an RV, then you might want to stay connected to the internet on a regular basis.
 We do not recommend depending on campground wifi connections, as they are often very unreliable.
 Cellular internet is your best bet, and in order to have a great connection to stream videos or even connect on Facebook, you will need these items.